According to Newton's Law of Gravity, which of the following best... | Study Prep in Pearson+

 Struggling with Physics?Join thousands of students who trust us to help them ace their exams!Watch the first video

-According to Newton's Law of Gravity, which of the following best explains why, in the absence of air resistance, all objects fall at the same rate regardless of their mass?
+According to Newton's Law of Gravity, which of the following best explains why a construction worker who fell approximately accelerates toward the ground?

 Watch next